Bank plaintiffs ask NY to review MBIA's finances

 Most of the banks have settled since the lawsuits were filed, though, and only four remain: Bank of America Corp (BAC.N), Natixis SA (CNAT.PA), Societe Generale (SOGN.PA) and UBS AG UBSN.VX.

 According to MBIA's last quarterly report, filed in early November for the period through Sept.
-30, the company had $10.33 billion in investments at the holding company level, down from $11.93 billion at the end of 2010, while cash stood at $659 million, against $366 million at the end of 2010.
+30, the company had $10.33 billion in investments, down from $11.93 billion at the end of 2010, while cash stood at $659 million, against $366 million at the end of 2010.

-MBIA Insurance, the structured finance unit whose solvency is at issue, had total claims-paying resources of $3.85 billion at Sept.
-30, down from $5.24 billion at the end of 2010.

-MBIA shares were down 1.1 percent to $13.17 in afternoon trading on Thursday.
+MBIA shares were down 1.2 percent to $13.16 in noon trading on Thursday.
 The stock has surged of late, rising 75 percent in less than two months as the company scored a series of legal victories.

 ((Ben.Berkowitz@thomsonreuters.com)(+1-617-856-4334)(Reuters Messaging: ben.berkowitz.reuters.com@reuters.net)(Twitter: @BerkowitzRtrs)) Keywords: MBIA/